tmobile/jazz/platform_logout/README.md

-## Platform API Sign out Service.
+## Platform API  - user logout service
-Provides an API for authenticating a user against AD service.
+Provides an API for logging a user out of Jazz.

-#### Send JWT Auth token is required to logout
+#### JWT Auth token is required for successful user logout operation.